carMartinez/carMartinez.github.io/_posts/2018-3-26-eda_cheatsheet.md

 R and Python both have their pros and cons in the data science world.
-Sometimes I find myself using one language exclusively for an extended period of time, and switching back to the other often entails some re-learning of basic usage.
+Sometimes I find myself using one language exclusively for an extended period of time, and then switching back to the other often entails some re-learning of basic usage.
 This tutorial gives side-by-side comparisons of R and Python code to jump-start the relearning process or act as a quick reference guide for those unfamiliar with one language.